Bulk-generate & schedule posts in seconds with Smart Scheduling. Try now!

 • Automated scheduled reports

-Buffer Analyze complements Buffer’s simple scheduling tools with straightforward analytics tracking reach and impressions across Facebook, Instagram, Twitter, and LinkedIn.
-Its user-friendly interface displays aggregated and post-specific reach and impressions, differentiating organic from boosted content performance.
-Buffer’s analytics offer accessible data export options and easy identification of top-performing content based on impressions.
+Buffer Analyze complements Buffer’s scheduling tools with straightforward analytics for reach and impressions across Facebook, Instagram, X, and LinkedIn.
+Its user-friendly interface shows both aggregated and per-post metrics and separates organic from boosted content.

 Buffer analytics dashboard